k8-mb/k8-mb.github.io/_posts/2018-06-20-time-is-money.md

 Mrs. Orgovanyi-Hanstein starts to complain that we are wasting her time, and for her "time is money".
 Again, I am not impressed.
-What about _my_ time.
-Anyway, they invited us telling that we would have signed a contract, but now, they ask us to _contribute_ for an amount of € 2000.
-Ok, we accept, mostly because we need to relocate in our new flat as soon as possible.
+What about _my_ time?
+They ask us to _contribute_ for an amount of € 2000.
+We accept, mostly because we need to relocate in our new flat as soon as possible.
 We agree that we would have send the an e-mail with our intention to pay.

 Then they start to talk about the steps.
 Which they want to realize in wood, and we want in concrete.
 They have a lot of fun because I